The Lost World

 _____________________

-The bestselling sequel to Jurassic Park.
+The electrifying sequel to the global phenomenon Jurassic Park.

 _____________________

-Praise for The Lost World:
+More praise for The Lost World

-'Harrowing thrills. . . fast-paced and engaging.'
-People
+'Harrowing thrills. . . fast-paced and engaging' People

-'Fast and gripping.'
-The Washington Post
+'Fast and gripping' The Washington Post

-'A very scary read.'
-Entertainment Weekly
+'A very scary read' Entertainment Weekly

-'An edge-of-the-seat tale.'
-St. Petersburg Times
+'An edge-of-the-seat tale' St. Petersburg Times

 PUBLISHERS WEEKLY